gammapy/gammapy/docs/maps/regionmap.rst

 the most common case being an additional energy axis.
 The `~RegionGeom` object defines the structure into which the data contained in a `~RegionNDMap` is distributed.

+Region geometries have an associated WCS projection object, which is used to project into the tangential plane for certain operations, such as convolution with a PSF.
+This projection is defined using the region center, and might introduce deformations for very large regions.
+This is why the use of regions with size larger than a few degrees is not recommended.

 Creating a RegionGeom
 ---------------------
 A `~RegionGeom` can be created via a DS9 region string (see http://ds9.si.edu/doc/ref/region.html for a list of options) or an Astropy Region (https://astropy-regions.readthedocs.io/en/latest/shapes.html).
 Note that region geometries have an associated
 WCS projection object.
 This requires the region to have a defined center, which is not the case for all the shapes defined in DS9.
-Hence only certain shapes are supported for constructing a `~RegionGeom`: circles, boxes, ellipses and annuli.
+Hence only certain shapes are supported for constructing a `~RegionGeom`, such as circles, boxes, ellipses and annuli.

 .. code-block:: python